Frank D'Angelo: Obstruction of Justice allegations

 Several days after being acquitted, D'Angelo hosted a party at his Forget About It Supper Club.
 An Ontario Provincial Police surveillance team took photographs showing veteran Ontario Provincial Police sergeant Michael Rutigliano, and two crown attorneys, Richard Bennett and Domenic Basile, present at the same celebration.
 On May 14, Rutigliano was charged with attempting to influence the outcome of the case.
 He was accused of conspiring with D'Angelo to obstruct the prosecution of the case.
 D'Angelo was charged the next day with conspiring to obstruct justice and obstructing justice.
 He was to appear in court on June 8, 2009, in Brampton, and his case was adjourned until May 31, 2010.
 On September 2, 2010, the obstruction charges against D'Angelo were stayed permanently.

 Libel suit

 In June 2007, D'Angelo launched a $2 million libel suit against blogger Neate Sager for an unrelated posting on Sager's blog site.
 D'Angelo dropped the suit when Sager posted an apology.

+Mike Zigomanis lawsuit

+After former Toronto Maple Leafs player Mike Zigomanis was demoted to the club's minor league affiliate, and nude photos he had sent to an ex-girlfriend surfaced online, D'Angelo released Zigomanis as a "brand ambassador" for Cheetah energy drinks citing the morals clause in his contract.
+Zigomanis sued D'Angelo for breach of contract and won a $262,500 settlement in November 2016.

+Death of Barry Sherman

+D'Angelo has been cited as a potential suspect in the unsolved murder of his long-time business partner Barry Sherman.
+In an October 2018 Bloomberg News article, D'Angelo said "The worst thing that could have happened to Frank D'Angelo is Barry dying" and expressed regret that he had not been able to save a man he regarded as a close friend.